 Another helpful tool is Google Analytics to inspect metrics such as bounce rate, conversions, or pageviews.
-The collected data will provide you with a broader understanding of what to improve to achieve the goals set at the beginning.
+The collected data will provide you with a broader understanding of what to improve to achieve the conversion goals set at the beginning.

 6. Review sales results

 Reviewing sales results is crucial to identifying customer behavior patterns.
 Some pages may convert better for a number of reasons, e.g., the images that you post on the product page.
 All insights regarding your customer buying behavior and industry trends should be included in your brand visual audit.